The History and Spirituality of Catholic Monasticism

 The Economy, Religions, and Demography of Roman Egypt

-The land of Egypt had become part of the Roman Empire in 32 B.C., and Alexandria, situated along the coast of the Mediterranean Sea in the north central part of the country, was a very large, populous, and metropolitan city.
-In fact, it was one of the great trading cities of the ancient world; having contact with Roman territories to the north and east, and with India, Malaysia and possibly even China to the south, by the way of the Red Sea.
-The population of Egypt around this time is unknown, but modern scholars tend to follow the figure given by Diodorus Siculus, which puts the population in the first century B.C. at three million.ii
+Egypt became part of the Roman Empire in 32 B.C.
+Alexandria, located along the Mediterranean coast, was one of the great cosmopolitan centers of the ancient world.
+It maintained commercial ties with Roman territories to the north and east, and with India, Malaysia, and possibly China through Red Sea trade routes.
+Although the exact population of Egypt in this period is uncertain, many scholars follow Diodorus Siculus, who estimated roughly three million inhabitants in the first century B.C.

 Pre‑Christian Monasticism